Cricket-India wicketkeeper Pant 'stable' after fiery car crash | Sports-Games

 Cricket-India wicketkeeper Pant 'stable' after fiery car crash

-India cricketer Rishabh Pant is in a stable condition in hospital following a car crash in the early hours of Friday morning.
+India cricketer Rishabh Pant suffered multiple injuries but is in a stable condition after his car hit a central divider, flipped over and caught fire in the early hours of Friday morning.
+Police said the wicketkeeper-batsman, who was alone in the car when it crashed in the northern state of Uttarakhand, had lost control of the vehicle when he "dozed off".

 - Country: